 - Dealing with signature card changes: white out, crossed out, etc.

 - Looking for key signature card issues: offset, how to close accounts, etc.

 - How a signature card set-up can cause your customer to be uninsured by the FDIC

 Who Should Attend?

-Customer service representatives, Branch administration, Branch managers, Tellers, Training and development staff, Compliance personnel and anyone who handles customer accounts.
+This webinar is designed for customer service representatives, branch administration, branch managers, tellers, training and development staff, compliance personnel and anyone who handles customer accounts.